 How did I become a long-term myeloma survivor?
-The diagnostic criteria for blood cancer was not discussed.
-A single bone plasmacytoma vs. multiple myeloma, monoclonal proteins (m-spike), nothing.
+My oncologist told me little.
+My prognosis nor the diagnostic criteria multiple myeloma was not discussed.

 Learn more from my experience.
 Send me an email and I will send you a copy of my e-book-